 Quick Info

 This site acts as an unofficial archive of random Google Sites created with the older, "Classic" layout.
-Most of them are sourced from US school districts and are as so labeled.

 All content provided on this archive site and its contents may be edited solely for copyright or functional purposes.
 Changes made to archived Sites for these reasons will be noted.
 Music provided generously by the wonderful people at scmplayer.net.